Doubly Regularized Entropic Wasserstein Barycenters: Stability and statistical estimation

-\item[(ii)] Assume that $c\in \Cc^p(\Xx\times \Xx)$ for $p\geq 2$ and $\lambda>0$.
+\item[(ii)] Assume that $c\in \Cc^p(\Xx\times \Xx)$ for $p\geq 2$ and $\lambda,\tau>0$.
 Then there exists $C$ that depends on $c$ and $\Xx$ only such that

-\end{itemize} \end{theorem} \end{assbox} Note that the first bound, adapted from~\cite[Thm.~3.3]{bigot2019penalization} does not require $\lambda>0$ and only exploits the first-order regularity of the cost while with $\lambda>0$, the barycenter is able to exploit the regularity of the cost to obtain stability under norms even weaker than $W_1$.
-Another stability result in the literature is~\cite[Thm.~1]{theveneau2022stability} which proves $\ell_2$-stability of $(\lambda,\lambda)$-barycenters in a discrete setting, under $\ell_\infty$ perturbations of the cost matrix (with an exponential dependence in $\lambda^{-1}$).
+\end{itemize} \end{theorem} \end{assbox} Note that the first bound, adapted from~\cite[Thm.~3.3]{bigot2019penalization} does not require $\lambda>0$ and only exploits the first-order regularity of the cost while with $\lambda>0$, the barycenter is able to exploit the higher order regularity of the cost to obtain stability under norms weaker than $W_1$.
+Another stability result in the literature is~\cite[Thm.~1]{theveneau2022stability} which proves $\ell_2$-stability of $(\lambda,\lambda)$-barycenters in a discrete setting, under $\ell_\infty$ perturbations of the cost matrix (with an exponential dependency in $\lambda^{-1}$).

-Before we start the proof, let us state a lemma that only uses convexity of $G_\lambda$; the lower-bound is classical and the upper-bound is used later in Section~\ref{sec:dynamics}. \begin{lemma}[Entropy sandwich] Let $\mu\in \Pp(\Xx)$ and consider the ``tangent Gibbs distribution'' $\nu \propto \exp(-V[\mu]/\tau)$ where $V$ is the first-variation~\eqref{eq:first-variation} of $G_\lambda$.
+Before we start the proof, let us state a lemma that only uses convexity of $G_\lambda$; the lower-bound is classical and the upper-bound is used later in Section~\ref{sec:dynamics}. \begin{lemma}[Entropy sandwich] Let $\mu\in \Pp(\Xx)$ and consider the \emph{proximal Gibbs distribution} $\nu \propto \exp(-V[\mu]/\tau)$ where $V$ is the first-variation~\eqref{eq:first-variation} of $G_\lambda$.
 It holds

 \end{lemma} \begin{proof} For brevity, let us write $F=F_{\lambda,\tau}$ and $\mu^*=\mu^*_{\lambda,\tau}$.
 By convexity of $G_\lambda$, we have

 Adding $\tau H(\mu)-G_\lambda(\mu^*)-\tau H(\mu^*)$ we get